Tango in Hell, 2022

-Since Tango in Hell 2020 was cancelled due to the Covid-19 situation, we will reuse the concept in 2021.
+Since Tango in Hell 2020 was cancelled due to the Covid-19 situation and the 2021 edition likewise, we will reuse the concept in 2022.

-Trondheim tangoklubb in cooperation with Stjørdal tangklubb welcome you warmly to Tango in Hell, 2nd edition!
+Trondheim tangoklubb in cooperation with Stjørdal tangklubb welcome you warmly to Tango in Hell, the second 2nd edition!
 The venue for the event is the same as in 2019, Scandic Hell Hotel, 600 meters from Trondheim airport.
-The dates for 2021 are set – hopefully we will see you March 19-21!
+The dates for 2022 are set – hopefully we will see you March 18-20!

 Tango in Hell is a «milonga weekend» with lots of dancing, a total of 18 hours at 4 milongas, excellent food and even better mood.
 The event is gender neutral and role-balanced, so please register in couples.
 We especially welcome dual-role dancers to register for the event.
 Single registrations will be placed on a waiting list to make sure role balance, and the possibilities for single registration will be limited.